Quincy Wilson (cornerback): Pre-draft

 and was ranked the ninth best cornerback prospect in the draft by NFL analyst Mike Mayock.

 Indianapolis Colts

-The Indianapolis Colts selected Wilson in the second round (46th overall) of the 2017 NFL Draft.
-He was the eighth cornerback selected and was the first of two cornerbacks the Indianapolis Colts drafted in 2017, ahead of fifth round pick Nate Hairston.

-On May 11, 2017, the Indianapolis Colts signed Wilson to a four-year, $5.76 million contract that includes $3.06 million guaranteed and a signing bonus of $2.33 million.
+The Indianapolis Colts selected Wilson in the second round (46th overall) of the 2017 NFL draft.
+He was the eighth cornerback selected and was the first of two cornerbacks the Colts drafted in 2017, ahead of fifth round pick Nate Hairston.
+On May 11, 2017, the Colts signed Wilson to a four-year, $5.76 million contract that includes $3.06 million guaranteed and a signing bonus of $2.33 million.

 Throughout training camp, Wilson competed against veteran journeyman Rashaan Melvin for the job as the No. 2 starting cornerback after it was left vacant by the departure of Patrick Robinson in free agency.
 Head coach Chuck Pagano named Wilson the third cornerback on the depth chart behind Vontae Davis and Rashaan Melvin.